Our Emergency Department is open 24 hours a day, 365 days a year. We treat people who have urgent medical problems because of accidents or illnesses.

 If you need medical attention for non-urgent problems, you should go to your GP, not the Emergency Department.
 These problems may include coughs, sore throats, flu symptoms, diarrhoea, vomiting and earaches.

 If you have a minor injury, you can go to an injury unit.
 There are currently 11 injury units in Ireland where you can be treated for a range of injuries including broken bones, sprains, joint dislocations and minor burns/scalds.
 Medical staff in injury units can apply plaster casts, treat wounds with stitches and perform x-rays.
-The injury unit in Dublin City is the Mater Smithfield Rapid Injury Clinic.
-Wait times are usually shorter at the injury units than for an emergency department and there is no charge for this service if you have a GP referral letter.
+Wait times are usually shorter at the injury units than for an emergency department.
 Attending an injury unit allows staff in emergency departments to concentrate their effort on patients with serious injuries.

 For more information and the list if injury unit locations in Ireland, please see the HSE website here.